-Wuhcag is a new home for web accessibility and WCAG 2.0 from me, Luke McGrath.
-I’ll show you that making your website accessible isn’t as hard or as technical as you think.
+Wuhcag is all about improving your web accessibility and teaching you how to meet the WCAG 2.0.
+You’ll see that making your website accessible isn’t as hard or as technical as you think.

 - broaden your website’s customer base

 - make your website work better for all of your customers

 You can do these things by learning how to meet the Web Content Accessibility Guidelines 2.0 – otherwise known as WCAG 2.0.

 Web accessibility means making websites work for people of all abilities.
 Some people with disabilities use assistive technologies to look at your website.
 These technologies might read aloud the text of your website, convert it to Braille, magnify it, or various other things.
 Some of your customers rely on this technology.
 If your website doesn’t play nicely, your customers can’t interact with you.